wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-service-adoption-intro/includes/required-knowledge.md

 Mastering each of these areas increases in complexity depending on the size and regional distribution of your organization.

 > [!NOTE]
-> Before proceeding make sure you've read the Assumptions section in the module that introduces the Service Adoption Specialist role.
+> Before proceeding make sure you've read the **Read before proceeding** section in the the previous unit.
 We'll be using these assumptions as we discuss practical application of the knowledge areas above.

 ## Knowledge area - Organizational development